As an affiliate, we earn from qualifying purchases made on our website.

 I find the blade design to be a bit better for finicky chip shots but I wouldn’t recommend it for you.
 Having a cavity back wedge will be so much easier to hit and control.

-Cleveland have always made some of the better wedges on the market and I’ve used them from pretty much day #1.
+Cleveland has always made some of the better wedges on the market and I’ve used them from pretty much day #1.
 Plus, the price is pretty reasonable.

 The sole (bottom) of this wedge has a “v” shape to it and that’s going to help the club glide through the sand and ground.
 It’s not going to dig as deep into the ground and should help with chunky shots.